Pajaro, California

-Pajaro (Spanish Pájaro 'bird') is an unincorporated community and census-designated place (CDP) in Monterey County, California.
+Pajaro (Spanish Pájaro 'bird') is an unincorporated community in Monterey County, California, United States.
 It is located on the south bank of the Pajaro River 5 mi northeast of its mouth, at an elevation of 26 ft.
+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
 The population was 2,882 at the 2020 census, down from 3,070 in 2010.
 The school district is in Santa Cruz County.